 Born in Gandía (Valencia, Spain) in 1966.
 BA in Economics (Universidad de Valencia, Spain), PhD in Economics and Master in Banking and Finance (University of Wales, Bangor, UK).
-Professor of Economics and Finance at the Bangor Business School, UK.
-He is the Head of Financial Studies of the Spanish Savings Bank Foundation (FUNCAS).
-He is a member of the Group of Economic Advisers (GEA) of ESMA (European Securities and Markets Authority) and of the European Shadow Regulatory Committee.
+Professor of Economics at the University of Valencia.
+Head of Financial Studies and Executive Director of the Observatory for Financial Digitalization at FUNCAS, an independent think tank.
+Formerly, he was Professor of Economics at the University of Granada and Professor of Economics and Finance at CUNEF Business School (Madrid, Spain).
+He is an independent board member at Cecabank.
+He was a Consultant to the World Bank.
+He was also a member of the Group of Economic Advisers (GEA) of ESMA (European Securities and Markets Authority) and of the European Shadow Regulatory Committee (2014-2018).
 He has been (and in some cases still is) lead researcher and consultant for public institutions such as the European Central Bank, the European Commission, the Spanish Ministry of Science and Innovation, the Spanish Ministry of Labour, and for private institutions such as banks.
 Former Consultant at the Federal Reserve Bank of Chicago.